billkarsh/SpikeGLX/Markdown/UserManual.md

 channel map (.cmp) files).
 Click `Edit` in the `Channel mapping` group box for the map of interest.

-> If you do not supply a map, the `default` user order is the same as the acquisition order for that stream.
+> If you do not supply a map, the `default` user order depends upon the stream.
+The **imec** default order follows the shank map, ordered first by shank, then going upward from tip to base.
+The **nidq** default is acquisition channel ordered.

 To make and use a custom map you must save it in a file.
 The file format looks like this: